1907 Sumatra earthquake: Damage

 Due to the relatively low level of shaking associated with the mainshock, almost all the damage and casualties were a result of the tsunami.
-The Nias aftershock, in contrast, damaged many buildings on that island.
+The tsunami earthquake resulted in an anomalously low shaking intensity of IV–V (European macroseismic scale) compared to the instrumentally determined moment magnitude of 8.2–8.4.
+The Nias aftershock, in contrast, damaged many buildings on that island which is equivalent to VII.
 The number of casualties based on contemporary reports are 370 on Nias and a minimum of 1,818 on Simeulue.